San Antonio Neighborhoods

 Quick Answer

-Bulverde is a city in western Comal County, 22 miles north of downtown San Antonio via US-281, and the closest established community to JBSA-Camp Bullis in the entire metro.
+Bulverde TX real estate sits in western Comal County, 22 miles north of downtown San Antonio via US-281 — and the closest established community to JBSA-Camp Bullis in the entire metro.
 Officially known as "The Front Porch of the Texas Hill Country," it sits just north of Cibolo Creek — the county line that separates Bulverde from Camp Bullis to the south.
 Comal ISD earns strong TEA accountability ratings, rolling Hill Country terrain is part of daily life rather than a weekend destination, and the choice between master-planned convenience and genuine acreage living is real and worth understanding before you search. — Tiffany Reed, REALTOR® MRP

 Last updated: May 2026 · Sources: City of Bulverde (bulverdetx.gov) · Comal ISD (comalisd.org) · TEA (tea.texas.gov) · SABOR